peachpiecompiler/peachpie-docs/docs/api/Libraries-Architecture.md

 The library is represented by a common .NET class library (.dll file).
-Once the library is referenced within the compilation process, containing symbols (types, functions and constants) become accessible to the compiled program.
+Once the library is referenced within the compilation process, the contained symbols (types, functions and constants) become accessible to the compiled program.
 Once the library is referenced, it has to be distributed together with the compiled program.
 There are two types of libraries:

 1. **Standard .NET class library** - its public types become available to the runtime and can be used as PHP classes.
 2. **Extension library** is a .NET class library containing an assembly attribute `[assembly: Pchp.Core.PhpExtension]`.
-This tells the compiler to treat containing declarations differently.
+This tells the compiler to treat the contained declarations differently.

 ### Extension Library